- Low testosterone can cause anxiety, depression, irritability, and other mood shifts.

 - The link between testosterone, anxiety and depression isn’t fully understood, but testosterone may cross into the brain where it may affect the production of brain cells, create new neural connections, and regulate feel-good neurotransmitters.

 - If your anxiety or depression is caused by low testosterone, testosterone replacement therapy may provide relief.

 Anxiety and depression are often pegged as women’s disorders.
 And while it’s true that women are twice as likely as men to have depression and anxiety disorders, plenty of guys suffer too.
 And the cause might be something unexpected: testosterone.

-Stigma prevents many men from discussing anxiety and depression, says Joshua Calvert, M.D., a physician who works with Hone.
+Stigma prevents many men from discussing anxiety and depression, says urologist and men’s health expert Joshua Calvert, M.D.
 “Research shows that it’s considered ‘unmanly’ to discuss mental health disorders, which may explain this disparity,” he notes.